jegesh/python-sqs-listener/README.rst

 ----------------

 This package takes care of the boilerplate involved in listening to an SQS queue, as well as sending messages to a queue.
-Thanks to @eligro91, the package now supports python 3.6!
+Works with python 2.7 & 3.6+.
 Installation
 ~~~~~~~~~~~~